 ATIS Standard on

-Signature-Based Handling of Asserted Information Using Tokens (SHAKEN):

-Proof-of-Possession of Telephone Numbers (TN-PoP)
+Use Case and Requirements for STIR/SHAKEN Data Communications between Service Provider Networks and IP-PBX, UCaaS Systems etc.

 Alliance for Telecommunications Industry Solutions

 Approved Month DD, YYYY

 Abstract

 This technical report defines mechanisms that enable a Service Provider to delegate STI authentication authority for a subset of its TNs to another entity.
 This delegation capability is needed to support STI for cases such as multi-homed SIP-PBXs, where the authorized owner of a TN does not provide originating call services for that TN.